List of One Tree Hill characters: Anna Taggaro

-Portrayed by Daniella Alonso, Anna Taggaro appeared in eleven episodes of the second season.
+Portrayed by Daniella Alonso, Anna Taggaro appeared in eleven episodes of Season 2.
 The character is credited by AfterEllen.com as the first recurring bisexual character of color on television, though whether the character is "truly bisexual" or simply gay is debated by fans.
 Anna moves to Tree Hill to escape rumors that she has been having a relationship with another girl.
-She is first introduced in season two's "I Will Dare", when she helps Lucas escape the security guards at the local mall.
+She is first introduced in Season 2 "I Will Dare", when she helps Lucas escape the security guards at the local mall.
 The two then go to a pizzeria together.
 She and Lucas watch a meteor shower which her brother Felix disapproves of.
 They decide to take things slow becoming "friends with potential"; however, she offers him sex after a formal dance, which he turns down due to not being in love with her.
 Lucas ends the relationship after realizing that he has feelings for Brooke, however the two remain friends as she confides her sexuality to him.
 Anna forms a strong relationship with Peyton and kisses her after misreading the signs.
 When she discovers that Felix wrote 'dyke' on Peyton's locker, she turns him in, getting him expelled.
 She comes out to him and states how hurt she is by his use of the word.
 Anna decides that she should stop running from who she is and comes out to her parents, and eventually leaves Tree Hill to re-join her previous school.

-When creating characters for the second season, Schwahn had wanted to add a family, which the addition of Anna and Felix allowed him to do.
+When creating characters for Season 2, Schwahn had wanted to add a family, which the addition of Anna and Felix allowed him to do.
 While casting Daniella Alonso, he refrained from telling her that the rumors regarding Anna's sexuality were true; however, once he informed her of her character's back story, it was like "flipping a switch" for Alonso, as she knew what to play.
 The character was made bisexual as opposed to a lesbian so that her past could be kept secret.
 Anna was presented as a romantic interest for Lucas; "[Schwahn] thought if she was strictly a lesbian character, that would be really out of nature for her, and a little disingenuous to lesbians", and they needed to hide what her journey was going to be.
 Alonso feels that the audience was not receptive to the character initially—especially with a large portion of the audience wanting Brooke and Lucas to be together—however over the course of her arc they began to accept Anna.

 Emily Chambers

-Emily Chambers, who pretended to be Jules, was portrayed by Maria Menounos during season two.
+Emily Chambers, who pretended to be Jules, was portrayed by Maria Menounos during Season 2.
 She is a woman who Dan paid to make Keith fall in love with her and then break his heart, as way to get revenge on him for sleeping with Deb.
 She took the "job" to pay for hospital bills she had from being regularly beaten up by her boyfriend.
-She actually did fall in love with Keith, but left on their wedding day after Karen blackmailed her.
+She actually does fall in love with Keith but leaves on their wedding day after Karen blackmails her.